DirtWithWaterz/portfolio/README.md

 Mic-Movement-Planet-Flashlight - 2021.3.7f1
     I know my names are so original, this is where I made the microphone sensitive ai, Made the smooth movement, and a pretty cool flashlight.
 Also a really pretty planet with a star behind it.
 The star moves to simulate an orbit if I remember correctly.
     I also built a voice recognition system, try saying "come in command, Can you hear me?
 Over." or just "can you hear me?".

+A Spot of Life - 2021.3.4f1
+    Just a tiny life simulator I made, using rules and values the computer decides whether an object should be attracted or repelled from another.

+it'd probably be fine to open all of these on 2021.3.23f1.
+Except xanthophobia.